florian-dev/locate/README.md

 # locate
 Locate files using a simple managed database.
 Can find a file name pattern and seek for duplicates files.

+Written for Windows.
+On Linux updatedb and locate commands do the job (except for duplicates seek), and I don't know MacOs.

 TODO :
 - [x] add --db-filepath option
 - [x] add --exclude-drives option to updatedb action
+- [ ] add --drives option to restrict actions to these drives
 - [ ] code refactoring
 - [ ] using filters before find (ex: file-size-threshold)
 - [ ] more...